HOME

 CENTRAL LITHUANIA, 1921, Scott 40

-Poczobut Observatory, located on top of the main Vilnius University building, was founded in 1753 by the Jesuit astronomer and architect Tomas Zebrauskas (1714-1758).
+Poczobut Observatory, located on top of the main building of Vilnius University, was founded in 1753 by the Jesuit astronomer and architect Tomas Zebrauskas (1714-1758).
 It was the fourth observatory in Europe and the oldest in Eastern Europe (and the first observatory to appear on a stamp).
 It was named for another Jesuit astronomer, Marcin Poczobut-Odlanicki (1728-1810), who entered the Society in 1745 until the Suppression of the Society in 1773.
-He became director of the observatory in 1764 and continued to serve as its director for the next 44 years.
+He was mathematics professor, rector of the University of Vilnius, and became director of the observatory in 1764 and continued to serve as its director for the next 44 years.

 NEXT